-The overview for the term is in the resources above.
-We will add the weekly scripts and slides as we complete them.
+The overview for the term, weekly scripts and slides are in the resources above.
+We add the weekly scripts and slides as we complete them.

 To support schools, we have written and curated prayer and worship resources for use at festivals and seasons throughout the year.